You’re covered for cancellation – but do you know what that really means?

 - A fire, storm, flood or burglary at your home or place of business within 48 hours of your leaving date.

-- A cancelled education or tuition course overseas, assuming the purpose of your trip was solely to study abroad.
+- A cancelled education or tuition course overseas, if the sole purpose of your trip is to attend that course and it was cancelled due to circumstances outside your control.

 What aren’t you covered for?